cocos/cocos-engine/native/tools/swig-config/tutorial/index.md

 #### Reference type

-If C++ `get` and `set` function return reference type, don't forget to add `&` suffix in %attribute or %attribute_writeonly directives.
+If C++ `get` function returns a reference data type or `set` function accesses a reference data type , don't forget to add `&` suffix in %attribute or %attribute_writeonly directives.
 The following `ccstd::string&` is an example.

 ```c++
 %attribute_writeonly(cc::ICanvasRenderingContext2D, ccstd::string&, fillStyle, setFillStyle);
 ```

-If `&` is missing, temporary `ccstd::string` objects will be created while binding functions are invoked.
+If `&` is missing, a temporary `ccstd::string` instance will be created while the binding function is invoked.

 #### %arg() directive